 North Terrace Campus - Semester 2 - 2014

 General Course Information

-Course Code GENMUS 1003 Course Musics of the World Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge No previous ability to play an instrument or read music required Course Description This course provides an introduction to the music and performance of selected world cultures.
+Course Code GENMUS 1003 Course Musics of the World Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Assumed Knowledge No previous ability to play an instrument or read music required Course Description An introduction to the music and performance of selected world cultures.
 The course presents music as a form of cultural expression and aims to develop an appreciation for both the culturally distinct and humanly universal aspects of music making.
+Representative examples may be drawn from Australia and the Pacific, Asia, Africa, the Americas, Europe, and the Middle East.
 The cultural contexts considered include both small isolated communities and subsections of large urban societies.
-The music genres and performance contexts covered range from traditional forms of music-making (such as those associated with religious or court ceremonies) to contemporary forms of 'world music'; from performance traditions which are regarded as ancient and inviolate, to those which are self-consciously hybrid in nature.
-Alongside a focus on music as culture, the course also considers the stylistic and sounding elements of music.
-In this context there is an emphasis on aural recognition of assigned listening items, understanding of the physical nature of musical instruments, and use of a basic list of musical terms.
+The music genres and performance contexts covered range from traditional forms of music-making (such as those associated with religious or court ceremonies) to contemporary forms of popular 'world music'; from performance traditions which are regarded as ancient and inviolate, to those which are self-consciously hybrid in nature.

 Course Coordinator: Mr Steven Knopoff

 The full timetable of all activities for this course can be accessed from Course Planner.

 - Understanding and appreciation of the wide range of cultural and stylistic diversity which may be evidenced in different traditional and contemporary music-cultural settings.

 - Aural familiarity with music of a select number of music cultures.

 - Development of aural awareness and critical listening skills through assigned- and in-class listening.

 - Development of music research skills and confidence in written communication.